Jewelry Blog

 Hardness: 7 on the Mohs Scale

-Colors: Purple, violet, and dark purple
+Colors: Purple, violet, and dark purples

 March Birthstone